dcj/Clojure-GeoSpatial-Study-Group/README.md

 Yuck!

-We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to other well-established JSON libraries (e.g. `clojure.data.json`, `cheshire`, etc.)
+We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to other well-established JSON libraries (e.g. `clojure.data.json`, `cheshire`, etc.)<br>
 GeoJSON/GeoEDN `Feature`s and `FeatureCollection`s contain a top-level key `type`, should this be transformed into a distinguished namedspaced key (e.g. `:geojson/type`) in the `ovid/feature` properties map?

 #### GeoJSON `FeatureCollection` considered harmful

-A GeoJSON `FeatureCollection` can be non-optimal/problematic to a Clojure developer, usually we'd prefer a (Clojure) collection of features, where we can bring the full power of Clojure to processing that collection.
+A GeoJSON `FeatureCollection` can be non-optimal/problematic to a Clojure developer, usually we'd prefer a (Clojure) collection of features, where we can bring the full power of Clojure to processing that collection.<br>
-We need functions that transform between collection-of-features and GeoJSON/GeoEDN `FeatureCollection`.
+We need functions that transform between collection-of-features and GeoJSON/GeoEDN `FeatureCollection`.<br>
 There is signicant interop value in `FeatureCollections` that we want to leverage, but within Clojure, it is vastly preferable to have a "collection of features".

 #### `geo.io/read-geojson`

-When reading a file/string containing a GeoJSON `FeatureCollection` via `read-geojson` it returns a lazyseq of features, that do **not** contain the GeoJSON `{:type “Feature”}`.
+When reading a file/string containing a GeoJSON `FeatureCollection` via `read-geojson` it returns a lazyseq of features, that do **not** contain the GeoJSON `{:type “Feature”}`.<br>
-This seems like a bug to me.
+This seems like a bug to me.<br>
 Thoughts?

 ### Support for 3D, 4D, and Trajectories:

-* Much of my work is with aircraft trajectories, which consist of a series of 4D positions: `[longitude, latitude, altitude, time]`.
+* Much of my work is with aircraft trajectories, which consist of a series of 4D positions: `[longitude, latitude, altitude, time]`.<br>
-Currently `geo` doesn't make it easy to work with altitude and time.
+Currently `geo` doesn't make it easy to work with altitude and time.<br>
 In order to create a 4D `geo/point` I need to create a 4D `geo/coordinate`.

-* An important operation in my work is to determine the point-of-closest-approach (`PCA`) of a trajectory to a location-of-interest (`LOI`), and including the distance-of-closest-approach (`DCA`) and time-of-closest-approach (`TCA`), and I haven't found any `geo` support for these.
+* An important operation in my work is to determine the point-of-closest-approach (`PCA`) of a trajectory to a location-of-interest (`LOI`), and including the distance-of-closest-approach (`DCA`) and time-of-closest-approach (`TCA`), and I haven't found any `geo` support for these.<br>
-PostGIS does provide some helpful (partial) support, via the `ST_3DClosestPoint` function.
+PostGIS does provide some helpful (partial) support, via the `ST_3DClosestPoint` function.<br>
 I could really use similar support in `geo`

 ## Visualization